 National No Bra Day is celebrated on October 13th every year as part of Breast Cancer Awareness Month.
 It all started in 2011 when Dr. Mitchell Brown declared October 19th Bra Day in Toronto, Canada, as a way to raise awareness about the importance of mammologist exams and self-examinations for early diagnosis of cancer.
 A similar day was proposed by a person with the pseudonym Anastasia Donuts, who called it National No Bra Day and created a website for it.

 National No Bra Day was officially combined with Bra Day and moved to October 13th in 2014.
 This holiday dates back to 2011, when a person with the pseudonym Anastasia Donuts, proposed a day called National No Bra Day and created a website for it.
 Three years later, both of these holidays were combined and moved to October 13, in order to celebrate the national day every year since then.
 October also hosts Breast Cancer Awareness Month to remind women of the importance of taking care of their health.

-- around 1600 B.C. recorded the first case of cancer: it was mentioned in an ancient Egyptian papyrus found by Edwin Smith.
-The document described 8 cases of breast cancer;
+- Around 1600 BC, the first case of cancer was recorded in an ancient Egyptian papyrus found by Edwin Smith.
+The document described 8 cases of breast cancer.

-- in 1882, Halsted’s first mastectomy was performed by the American surgeon William Halsted;
+- In 1882, the first mastectomy was performed by the American surgeon William Halsted.

-- In 1991, thanks to the Susan G. Komen Breast Cancer Foundation, pink ribbons became a symbol of the fight against breast cancer.
+- In 1991, the Susan G. Komen Breast Cancer Foundation popularized the pink ribbon as a symbol of the fight against breast cancer.

 National No Bra Day is observed on October 13 each year.